 About The Fellowship

-Each year, the WPR Creative Fellowship invites poets, writers, artists, composers, and scholars of contemporary poetry to propose creative projects that would benefit from the resources available in the room and to generate new work that further actualizes the Poetry Room's collections.
+Each year, the Creative Fellowship program invites poets, writers, translators, artists, filmmakers, composers, and scholars of contemporary poetry to propose creative projects that would benefit from the resources available in the Woodberry Poetry Room.

-The Creative Fellow receives a stipend of $4,500 and a Harvard Library special borrower’s card, as well as in-depth research support from the WPR curatorial staff.
-During certain years, additional WPR Creative Grants have been made available at the discretion of the fellowship committee.
+The Creative Fellow receives a stipend of $4,500, access to a range of Harvard Library special collections (including the Poetry Room), and in-depth research support from the WPR curatorial staff.

-The next deadline for application is February 15, 2021.
-There is no application fee.
-Guidelines are available below.
+The next deadline for application is February 15, 2022.

 Applicants for the WPR Creative Fellowship will be asked to provide: